 Managers who worked in consultancy, like the Big 4, tend to look only for people coming from there.
 The same happens with self -made man or women, they always look for those who had problems in the beginning and made a career out of effort and hard work.

-Don’t get me wrong.
+Don’t get us wrong.
 There is nothing wrong with hiring those profiles.
 They are all fantastics.
-However, if you only tend to hire one kind of profile, your company will be very close minded, and you may hiring candidates who don’t fit your initial requirements just because you want to hire someone in particular no matter what.
+However, if you only tend to hire one kind of profile, your company could be very close minded- You may end up hiring candidates who don’t fit your initial requirements just because you want to hire someone in particular no matter what.

-Ideally, when doing a recruitment process and your team does the first job analysis, they will be looking for certain skills to master certain tasks, that are the origin of the selection process.
+Ideally, when doing a recruitment process your team does the first job analysis, they will be looking for certain skills to master certain tasks, which it will be the origin of the selection process.

 Big companies can afford to hire someone and find them something to do because they are nice.
-Unfortunately you, as an SME Owner, can not afford the luxury of hiring someone who will not be helping with the tasks needed.
+Unfortunately you, as an SME owner, can not afford the luxury of hiring someone who will not be helping with the tasks needed.
 Plus, diversity it is always a plus in business

 Being aware of the problem is the first step to solve it. 🙂